-Alberto Longo is a medium sized company based just outside the walled town of Lucera.
-From two estates totalling 35 hectares, he produces 270,000 bottles, which makes him medium sized in Puglia where most of the quality wines come from a relatively small number of large producers.
+Alberto Longo is based just outside the walled town of Lucera.
+From two estates totalling 35 hectares, he produces 270,000 bottles, which makes him medium-sized in Puglia where most of the quality wines come from a relatively small number of large producers.
 He produces 11 wines, eight from the Lucera area, two Falanghina-based from San Severo further north and one from Manduria, a Primitivo of course.

 First up, what about Falanghina in two styles?
 This grape variety is said to be native in the San Severo region, which after all is not that far from Campania where it is a staple.
 It makes a fine sparkling wine, Le Fossette Brut, which is given some more complexity by being kept in the pressurised tanks on its lees for six months.
 It is appropriately neutral on the palate, with a really attractive softness in the mouth, good persistence and a refreshing finish.
 By contrast, Le Fossatte as a still wine, 100% Falanghina again, has a very assertive nose and good fruit, having been held at 0° for a night to intensify the flavours.
 It takes real skill to make wine in such different styles from the same grapes.

-Even in a fortnight’s visit you can’t cover the whole of Puglia and it is fair to say that the northern most section, the province of Foggia, got short shrift.
-It was a bonus therefore to catch up with one important producer from this zone at the London International Wine Fair in 2011, where in fact Puglia was pretty well represented.
-Teanum are based in San Severo and produce a large range of wines of which I tasted no fewer than 15 … I would style them as a new world approach to Southern Italian grape varieties.
+Even in a fortnight’s visit, you can’t cover the whole of Puglia and it is fair to say that the northernmost section, the province of Foggia, got short shrift.
+It was a bonus, therefore, to catch up with one important producer from this zone at the London International Wine Fair in 2011, where, in fact, Puglia was pretty well represented.
+Teanum is based in San Severo and produces a large range of wines of which I tasted no fewer than 15 … I would style them as a new world approach to Southern Italian grape varieties.
 All the typical Puglian varieties are present but what is typical of the province is that the reds are dominated by the Montepulciano grape variety, as is the case in the neighbouring region of Abruzzo.

 Here are a selection of the wines: